realabdulkhaliq/Google-IT-Automation-with-Python/Introduction-to-Git-and-GitHub/Tailor_your_resume.md

 As you think about how to represent your work experience on your resume effectively, remember the best practices you’ve learned:

 Focus on your accomplishments first, and explain them using the formula “Accomplished X, as measured by Y, by doing Z.”

+These statements help you communicate the most important things a recruiter or hiring manager is searching for — the impact of your work.